Food Animal Drugs

 Food Animal General Anesthesia Protocols and Procedures

-Recumbent procedures are not common in adult cattle but do happen (sometimes when a standing procedure becomes a recumbent procedure due to cow factors) and are generally the norm for camelids, small ruminants, and pigs.
-Both standing and recumbent procedures are done in calves, depending on the age and size of the calf, the duration of the procedure, etc.
+Recumbent procedures are not common in adult cattle but do happen (sometimes when a standing procedure becomes a recumbent procedure due to cow factors) and are the norm for camelids, small ruminants, and pigs.
+Both standing and recumbent procedures are performed in calves, depending on the age and size of the calf, the duration of the procedure, etc.

 As with other species, anesthesia involves